There are three groups of verbs in French. In the second one, there are regular verbs ending in -ir.

 Note: not all verbs ending in -ir are regular.
 You have to pay close attention.

-Rule 2: Note that here, most of the endings are pronounced just like with the regular -er verbs.
+Rule 2: Note that here, the three verb forms in the singular are pronounced the same way.
 The singular and plural forms of the third person are clearly distinguishable (finit vs. finissent).